angular/angular/aio/content/guide/router.md

 Almost all Angular projects should use the default HTML5 style.
 It produces URLs that are easier for users to understand and it preserves the option to do server-side rendering.

-Rendering critical pages on the server is a technique that can greatly improve perceived responsiveness when the app first loads.
+Rendering critical pages on the server is a technique that can greatly improve perceived responsiveness when the application first loads.
-An app that would otherwise take ten or more seconds to start could be rendered on the server and delivered to the user's device in less than a second.
+An application that would otherwise take ten or more seconds to start could be rendered on the server and delivered to the user's device in less than a second.

 This option is only available if application URLs look like normal web URLs without hashes (#) in the middle.

 ## `<base href>`

 The router uses the browser's <a href="https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries" title="HTML5 browser history push-state">history.pushState</a> for navigation.
-`pushState` allows you to customize in-app URL paths; for example, `localhost:4200/crisis-center`.
+`pushState` allows you to customize in-application URL paths; for example, `localhost:4200/crisis-center`.
-The in-app URLs can be indistinguishable from server URLs.
+The in-application URLs can be indistinguishable from server URLs.

 Modern HTML5 browsers were the first to support `pushState` which is why many people refer to these URLs as "HTML5 style" URLs.